 Now Adele and Amy Winehouse are probably the two most prominent British artists of the past 30 years.

-Both are also soul singers, rely solely on their voice in age of sexualized, flashy pop stars, they also both really rose to fame with their second albums “Back to Black” and “21”, they both often sing about heartache and breakups, both demonstrate an incredible maturity in their lyrics that is decades beyond their years and both even have similar looks too.
+Both are also soul singers, rose to fame with their second albums “Back to Black” and “21”, both often sing about heartache and breakups, and both even have similar looks too.
 Dark eyeliner, dark clothes and a large beehive.

 Naturally all of these similarities have caused quite a few comparisons to pop up over the years.

-Indeed it could be argued that Adele vs Amy is the new Stones vs The Beatles.
-Two British music phenomenons, one obviously a bit more clean cut than the other one.
+It could be argued that Adele vs Amy is the new Stones vs The Beatles.
+Two British music phenomenons, with one a bit more clean cut than the other one.

-Adele at one point appears to have been very close to Amy as there is a video online of Adele attending Amy Winehouse’s 25th birthday party way back in 2008
+Still Adele did appear to have been very close to Amy at one point, as there is a video online of Adele attending Amy Winehouse’s 25th birthday party way back in 2008

-This party was only attended by family members and very close friends including both Mark Ronson and Dionne Bromfield, so the fact that Adele was among those in attendance shows that at that point at least her and Amy’s friendship was very close.
+This party was only attended by family members and very close friends including both Mark Ronson and Dionne Bromfield, so the fact that Adele was among those in attendance shows she and Amy must have been very close.